evryfs/asyncapi-generator/README.md

         }
 ```

 Native Protobuf generation writes `.proto` artifacts to the configured resource output directory.
+When Java message generation is enabled, it also writes generated Java Protobuf message sources to the Java source output directory.
+Maven writes those Java sources to `javaSourceOutputDirectory`, which defaults to a sibling `asyncapi-java` generated-source directory.
+CLI and Gradle write those Java sources under the Java source root inside the configured codegen output directory.

-When the `.proto` content declares a `package`, that package is used as the output path.
+When the `.proto` content declares a `package`, that package is used as the `.proto` output path.
 For example, `package com.example.protobuf;` is written under `com/example/protobuf`.
+When `option java_package` is declared, generated Java message sources use that Java package.
+When `option java_package` is omitted, generated Java message sources use the Protobuf `package`.

 Native Protobuf schemas can also be kept in external local `.proto` files and referenced from the AsyncAPI document: